aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 seesaw-effect regulation between SPI1 and GATA1 in driving the GMP and the MEP lineages.

-In this tutorial, we will cover the following topics:
+| In this tutorial, we will cover the following topics:

-- Perturbation
-functionality and API in dynamo
+- Perturbation functionality and API in dynamo
-- how to perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset
+- How to perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset
 - Visualize gene perturbation effects
-- Reproduce results in dynamo paper :cite:p:`QIU2022` figure7
+- Reproduce results in dynamo paper Fig.7 :cite:p:`QIU2022`

 Similarly, suppressing the HSPC maintenance gene HLF1 triggers cells to move away from the progenitors.